george-1-0-1/ROS2_DDS_Swarm/README.md

 # ROS2_DDS
-Experimental Approach on Implementing Swarm Robotics for Large-Scale Surveillance Using ROS 2 and DDS (theorised)
+An Experimental Approach on Voronoi-Based Task Allocation and Dynamic Role Reassignment in Swarm Robotics Using ROS 2 DDS and MATLAB Simulink for Real-Time Surveillance in Failure-Prone Environments (theorised)